How to Convert Currency Like a Pro (Beyond Google)

 Investors and savers holding foreign currency.
 Multi-currency accounts (Wise, Revolut, IBKR, HSBC Premier) let you hold and earn interest in foreign currencies without converting back to your home currency until you need to.
 Useful for hedging exposure or saving on conversion fees over time.

-Q: What's the safest currency converter to use for accurate rates?
-Sources that publish their data feed are most trustworthy β€” the European Central Bank's daily reference rate is the de facto standard.
-Our currency converter uses the ECB Frankfurter API directly, so the rate you see matches what financial institutions reference.
+A: Sources that publish their data feed are most trustworthy β€” the European Central Bank's daily reference rates are the de facto consumer benchmark, and FRED's H.10 daily rates are the US Federal Reserve's authoritative series.
+Our currency converter uses ECB-derived data, so the rate you see matches what financial institutions reference.

-Q: Why is the rate I get from my bank different from Google?
-Google shows the wholesale interbank rate.
+A: Google shows the wholesale interbank rate.
 Your bank quotes a retail rate that includes their spread (their profit margin on the trade) plus any explicit fees.
-For most US banks, the gap is 2-3% on consumer foreign currency exchange.
+For most US banks, the gap is 2–3% on consumer foreign currency exchange β€” and per the CFPB Remittance Transfer Rule, the bank must disclose this before the transfer.

-Q: How much can I save by switching from a bank wire to a service like Wise?
-For typical $1,000-10,000 cross-border transfers, savings are usually $30-300 per transfer.
-For larger transfers, the absolute dollar savings scale linearly β€” a $50,000 transfer that costs $1,500 via traditional bank wire often costs $200-300 via Wise.
+A: For typical $1,000–10,000 cross-border transfers, savings are usually $30–300 per transfer.
+For larger transfers, the absolute dollar savings scale linearly β€” a $50,000 transfer that costs $1,500 via traditional bank wire often costs $200–300 via Wise.
+The CFPB-mandated Remittance Transfer Rule disclosures make this comparison straightforward to verify before sending.

-Q: Is it ever better to use a bank wire instead of a fintech service?
-For very large transfers ($100K+) where you need same-day settlement and your bank already has the corresponding banking relationship, sometimes.
+A: For very large transfers ($100K+) where you need same-day settlement and your bank already has the corresponding banking relationship, sometimes.
 For most personal and small-business cross-border transfers, fintech services (Wise, Revolut, OFX) consistently win on cost.
+The IMF's 2022 cross-border-payments analysis lays out the structural reasons traditional correspondent-banking spreads have remained 5–10Γ— wider than fintech rails.

-Q: How often do exchange rates change?
-Continuously during market hours (24 hours a day, five days a week for major pairs).
+A: Continuously during market hours (24 hours a day, five days a week for major pairs).
 Most consumer-facing converters update every 60 seconds to a few minutes.
-For very large transactions, the intra-day variation can move the rate by 0.5-1% β€” worth timing your conversion if the amount is significant.
+For very large transactions, the intra-day variation can move the rate by 0.5–1% β€” worth timing your conversion if the amount is significant.
+The BIS Triennial Survey 2022 reports USD 7.5 trillion daily turnover, so liquidity is generally not a barrier.

 The Short Version